zapier/visual-builder/docs/_build/fields/line-items.md

 > **Tip**: Learn more about line items from Zapier’s [guide](https://zapier.com/blog/formatter-line-item-automation/) and [help documentation](https://help.zapier.com/hc/en-us/articles/8496277737997).

+Line items can be challenging for users to work with as a concept, so make sure to consider what a user would be inputting and do not add line item group fields unless there is a clear use case for them.

 ## Before adding a line item group

 Before adding a line item group to an action: